Skip to main content Skip to footer

 Each type of outbreak has a different case definition.
 Here’s a quick guide to help you understand them.

-• 3 or more client/resident cases of ARI with symptom onset within 48 hours and an epi link suggestive of transmission within the setting and testing is not available or all negative.
+• Three or more residents/clients with symptoms within 48 hours and an epidemiological link, when testing is not available or results are negative.

 Respiratory, influenza, and COVID-19 outbreaks